Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] `z-index: 0;z-index: 0;`
 - [ ] `z-index: true;z-index: true;`

 #### Q114.
 To make the font size of an element one size smaller than the font size of the element's container, which style property would you apply?
-To make the font size of an element one size smaller than the font size of the element's container, which style property would you apply?

 - [ ] `font-size: reduce;`
 - [ ] `font-size: 8px;`